felixbur/nkululeko/README.md

 * [Licence](#licence)

 ## Overview
-A project to detect speaker characteristics by machine learning experiments with a high level interface.
+A project to detect speaker characteristics by machine learning experiments with a high-level interface.

 The idea is to have a framework (based on e.g. sklearn and torch) that can be used by people not being experienced programmers as they mainly have to adapt an initialization parameter file per experiment.

-* The latest features can be seen at [the ini-file options](./ini_file.md) that are used to control Nkululeko
+* The latest features can be seen in [the ini-file](./ini_file.md) options](./ini_file.md) that are used to control Nkululeko
 * Below is a [Hello World example](#helloworld) that should set you up fastly.
 * [Here's a blog post on how to set up nkululeko on your computer.](http://blog.syntheticspeech.de/2021/08/30/how-to-set-up-your-first-nkululeko-project/)
 * [Here's a slide presentation about nkululeko](docs/nkululeko.pdf)